Photo: Old Court, Pembroke College, University of Cambridge (Author Provided)

 James Nycz sporting his BA gown before Pembroke College’s Matriculation Ceremony (Author Provided)

-James is a senior in the College of Arts and Sciences studying Political Science and Classical Studies.
+James Nycz (College ’21) is a student at the University of Pennsylvania studying Political Science and Classical Studies.